 Proposed Regulation Order

-Proposed Amendments to the Low Carbon Fuel Standard Regulation

-[Note: This alternative version of the proposed amendments is provided to improve the accessibility and readability of the regulatory text.
+Proposed Amendments to the Low Carbon Fuel Standard Regulation [Showing Twelve Benefit Corporation’s Proposed Insertions on pp. 21 and 149-50][Note: This alternative version of the proposed amendments is provided to improve the accessibility and readability of the regulatory text.
 This version is not the authoritative version for this proposed rulemaking.
 For the authoritative version that complies with Government Code section 11346.2, subdivision (a)(3), please see Appendix A-1.
 The existing, original regulatory language currently adopted into the CCR is shown as plain, clean text, while the proposed amendments subject to comment in this rulemaking are shown in tracked changes (underline to indicate additions and strikeout to indicate deletions from the existing regulatory text).
 [Bracketed underline text] is placeholder text for these amendments’ approval date.
 Vertical lines in the left margins and text balloons in the right margins are to flag where changes are proposed (both substantive and nonsubstantive) for ease of reference and are not part of the proposed amendments.
 Blank cells in Table 9 (section 95489) are a result of formatting in “No Markup” or “Clean” reviewing options and are not part of the proposed amendments.
 To review this document in a clean format (no underline or strikeout to show changes), please select “Simple Markup” or “No Markup” in Microsoft Word’s Review menu, or accept all changes.
 You can also change the view to the original (originally proposed regulatory text prior to proposed modifications) by selecting “Original” or rejecting all tracked changes.
 Additionally, “Advanced Track Changes Options” will allow for further options regarding color and other markings.
 Instructions on using/viewing Track Changes can be found here]

 Chapter 1.
 Air Resources Board